What to Know About Trump Accounts

 Parents looking to give their child a financial head start may be contemplating their child’s first investment account.
 Now, there’s a new type of account to consider.

-A new provision in the federal tax code will soon create a new type of investment account for eligible minor children, commonly called Trump Accounts, to help that child start saving for retirement.
-The IRS recently issued guidance addressing how these accounts will work.
-Here are a few key highlights to help you understand what to expect when these accounts launch in mid-2026.
+A new provision in the federal tax code recently created a new type of investment account for eligible minor children, commonly called Trump Accounts, to help that child start saving for retirement.
+The Internal Revenue Service (IRS) recently issued a notice and proposed regulations outlining how these accounts will work, and additional guidance is expected.
+Here are the key Trump Account takeaways to help you understand what to expect as these accounts continue to launch throughout 2026

 What is a Trump Account?